low-res/ko-formengine/README.md

 * text
 * file (fileupload)
 * time (the inputfiledvalue will nevertheless contain a date + time )
+* json (a nested form will be displayed showing a formfield for every key the JSON string should have.
+Only "plain" JSON objects are supported at the moment)

 Custom components can be integrated with a fielddefinition like: